 For your budgeting purposes, my fees are typically $50/day of your trip that I plan.
 For a two-week trip to Europe, for example, it is usually $300-400 (plus the $100 commitment fee).

 What am I especially good at?
-Creating a unique travel itinerary for an efficient trip filled with moments of serendipity.
-Efficiency means more time to enjoy what it is you want to enjoy.
+Creating a unique travel itinerary for an efficient trip.
+Efficiency means more time to enjoy what it is you want to enjoy, whether it means more time to relax or to experience the unexpected.

-Whether you want to cruise (ocean or river), go on a guided land tour, or (like most of my clients) do it on your own, I am here to help you create an outstanding experience.
+You many want to cruise (ocean or river), go on a guided land tour, or (like most of my clients) do it on your own, I am here to help you create an outstanding experience and cherished memories.

 While I have (and do) travel a fair amount, I haven't been everywhere or done everything.
 But, as an agent with 1000 Mile Travel Group and Virtuoso, I have enormous resources at my fingertips and can tap into my network to help provide professional insights and recommendations beyond my personal experience.

-You can check out some of the places I have visited at my Virtuoso profile.
+You can check out some of the places I have visited at my Virtuoso profile, or read some of my travel musings about my recent travels (below).

 My sister and I embarked on a 4-day Rhine River cruise with Avalon Waterways from Frankfurt, Germany.
 We sailed the Rhine Gorge, filled with castles, and floated our way to Strasbourg, France.